Christriane/meteor-project-boilerplate/README.md

-#Boilerplate Meteor Project
+# Boilerplate Meteor Project

-Ths includes a basic react and auth setup.
+This includes a basic react.js and auth setup.